Save time shop local

-From food to finances, Winsted has a lot to offer.
 Local retailers are promoted by the Winsted Area Chamber of Commerce through a variety of initiatives, including Winsted Bucks, which can be used like cash at local businesses.
-Purchasing Winsted Bucks for employees, friends, and family members is an effective way to retain spending within the community.
-Orders can be sent to email@example.com.
+Purchasing Winsted Bucks for employees, friends, and family members is a way to keep spending within the community.
+To order, e-mail firstname.lastname@example.org.

 Groceries and gifts

-Need a few ingredients for that new recipe?
-No need to travel far.
+Need ingredients for that new recipe?
 Glenn’s SuperValu (located at 491 Main Ave.
 W.) is a full-service grocery store with a wide selection of fresh produce, meats, dairy, frozen goods, and more.
 The store even offers complimentary bagging and carry-out to customers’ vehicles.

 Full-service banking, financial management, insurance and investment services, and legal advice are all available in Winsted.
 There are also beauty salons, health care services, and dentist offices nearby.

 All-inclusive vehicle care is also available in Winsted, such as auto body, repair and parts, custom vehicle and conversions, and gas and fuel.
-NAPA Auto Parts recently upgraded to a larger building with more visibility on McLeod County Road 1.
+In 2012, NAPA Auto Parts upgraded to a larger building with more visibility on McLeod County Road 1.

 Pizza, ice cream, coffee, chicken . . . if you’re in the mood to eat out, try one of Winsted’s appetizing dining establishments.

 High-speed Internet services and cable TV are available through local telephone company TDS Telecom or Mediacom Cable.
+TDS Telecom recently added fiber optic lines in Winsted, drastically increasing Internet speeds.
 Residents with local 485 telephone numbers can also choose to take advantage of Hutchinson Telephone Company’s DSL access and Internet access packages.